 Bloom Time: Spring to fall

-Lathyrus odoratus is an annual, climbing plant, growing up 6.7 feet (2 m) tall, where suitable support is available.
-The leaves are pinnate with 2 leaflets and a terminal tendril, which twines around supporting plants and structures, helping the plant to climb.
-In the wild plant the flowers are purple, up to 1.4 inches (3.5 cm) wide.
+Lathyrus odoratus is an annual climbing plant that grows up to 6.7 feet (2 m) tall where suitable support is available.
+The leaves are pinnate with two leaflets and a terminal tendril, which twines around supporting plants and structures, helping the plant to climb.
+Flowers are purple and up to 1.4 inches (3.5 cm) wide in the wild plant.
 They are larger and very variable in color in the many cultivars.

 It is grown as an annual plant, so it has no USDA hardiness zone.